Alaska-ITS/angular-interview-exercise/README.md

 ## Getting Started

-If this interview is being performed as a remote coding exercise, please have the Prerequisites and Initial Setup complete before attending.
+**Important Note:** If this interview is being performed as a remote coding exercise please have the Prerequisites and Initial Setup complete before attending.
+You are welcome to familiarize yourself with the codebase and prompt before the interview.

 ### Prerequisites

+You will need the following installed on your local machine:

 * The latest LTS version of [Node.js](https://nodejs.org/en/)
 * The [Angular CLI](https://angular.io/cli)